Local mixing of one-parameter diagonal flows on Anosov homogeneous spaces: Coding the translation flow

 \subsection{Symbolic dynamics}

-The main purpose of Markov sections is to provide a coding for continuous flows so that techniques from symbolic dynamics and thermodynamic formalism can be exploited.
+The main purpose of Markov sections is to provide a coding for flows so that techniques from symbolic dynamics and thermodynamic formalism can be exploited.
+Henceforth, we let $\mathcal{R}$ be a Markov section for the translation flow on $\mathcal{X}$ with respect to $(W^{\mathrm{su}}, W^{\mathrm{ss}})$ given by \cref{cor:TranslationFlowHasMarkovSection} and we use the same associated notations from \cref{subsec:MetricAnosovFlowsAndMarkovSections}.
 Denote $\mathcal A = \{1, 2, \dotsc, N\}$ to be the \emph{alphabet} for the coding given by the Markov section $\mathcal{R}$ for the translation flow on $\mathcal{X}$.
 Define the $N \times N$ \emph{transition matrix} $T$ by

 The transition matrix $T$ is \emph{topologically mixing} \cite[Theorem 4.3]{Rat73}, i.e., there exists $N_T \in \mathbb N$ such that $T^{N_T}$ consists only of positive entries.
 Define the spaces of bi-infinite and infinite \emph{admissible sequences}